Guidelines on the Standards for Argumentation on Social Science Issues

 2.1.
 Standard complexity

 2.2.
-Uncertainty standards
+Uncertainty Standards

 2.3.
-Standard opening
+Standard Openness

 QSSs are open-ended questions that allow for multiple perspectives and possible answers.
 The argument must acknowledge the diversity of legitimate viewpoints, which reflect the values and interests of various stakeholders in society, such as business leaders, representatives of organizations, parents, and so on.